alolastmoment/alo.github.io/assets/works.alo.juice.sye17/description.md

 Alo-Sye17 Juice Battery Theme
 -----------------------------------

 This is a recreation of [xxSomnus's Battery theme](https://twitter.com/xxsomnus/status/1251554039491260416?s=21) to make it work with Juice.
-Created for the design goes entirely to him.
+Credit for the design goes entirely to him.

 #### This is only the battery.
 NOT the WiFi or the Cellular Signal Themes.